Rokenor/MS10-Address-Book-with-Notes/README.md

 - Persistent data storage:
   - Automatic data persistence using pickle
-  - Separate storage for contacts and notes
+  - Storage for contacts and notes
   - Data backup and recovery

 - User-friendly interface: